zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_14_en-US_INTER_BRANCH_SEEDING.md

 Within Branch N+1, time flows normally.
 Their past precedes their present.

 But our access to Branch N+1 is not constrained by their internal timeline.
-We can enter at any point in their timeline—including their deep past.
+We can enter at any point in their timeline, including their deep past.

 ---